Aardwolf-Social/aardwolf/ROADMAP.md

 Please do not hesitate to ask questions, or volunteer for things that you might be interested in poking at.

+(( Still debating whether or not we should have detailed stuff here, or over in [The Hackers Guide to Aardwolf](https://github.com/BanjoFox/aardwolf/tree/master/Hackers-Guide-to-Aardwolf) ))

 --------
 ## Requirements for Minimum Viable Product
 - Web-interface that uses language/locales as started in a-i18n-langages branch